 Let’s start with throwing some light on the etymology (origin) of the words angel and demon:

--Hi, my names is Demon. – Hello, Demon.
-Well, did you know that your name originates from the Greek word daimon, meaning deity and genius, but somehow, along the way, Latin put a bit of negative nuance to it, and shifted to daemonium – lesser, evil spirit. -Oh… That’s bad.
+-Hi, my name is Demon. – Hello, Demon.
+Well, did you know that your name originates from the Greek word daimon, meaning deity and genius, but somehow, along the way, Latin put a bit of negative nuance to it and shifted to daemonium – a lesser, evil spirit? -Oh… That’s bad.